How to Housebreak a Puppy or an Adult Dog by Ed Frawley

 Small pups will naturally sleep 15 to 18 hours a day.
 This is normal.
 They quickly learn that the crate means taking a nap.

-I keep a plastic bowl of all-natural dog treats near my crate.
-The liver biscotti that we sell are perfect.
-They don't smell and they don't get moldy with age.
-Every time I put a pup in the crate I give a "CRATE" command and toss 3 or 4 liver biscottis into the crate.
+I keep a plastic bowl of all-natural dog treats near my crate OR I USE THEIR PUPPY FOOD AS A TREAT TOO.
+Every time I put a pup in the crate I give a "CRATE" command and toss 2 or 3 pieces of puppy food into the crate.
 It gives the pup a nice reason to go in.
 You will be surprised how quickly they expect to get a treat when they go into the crate.
 Going in becomes a positive experience.
-You can also use puppy kibble as a treat, if you cannot find the liver treats.

 The puppy should only be allowed to relieve itself out doors.
 It is OK to place the crate in the bedroom of the person who will be responsible for that early morning trip.
-This is a temporary situation.
-I am not a fan of a dog sleeping in the bedroom.
-It often causes adult dog to develop issues of dominance.
-Once the pup is old enough to sleep the night through without having to go outside I recommend that the crate be moved into another room.
+This is a temporary situation if you prefer.

-At night take the puppy out and give him an opportunity to do his duties.
-If you are in a protected area (a fenced back yard) let him go free of the leash.
+At BED-TIME take the puppy out and give him an opportunity to do his duties BEFORE BED-TIME.
+If you are in a protected area (a fenced back yard) let him go free off the leash.
 Be sure to stay out there with him.
 Lavishly praise him with GOOD OUTSIDE when he has completed his duties.
 Take him inside at once and put him in his bed.

 A puppy is NEVER ALLOWED TO HAVE FREE ACCESS TO THE HOUSE unless you have your eyes on the pup.
 If he poops on the floor because you turned your back for 45 seconds - well you screwed up and made a mistake.
 Don't blame the pup for your mistake.

 The only time pups are loose in my home is just after they come in from going outside and then only for short periods of time.
 All of my interaction with my pups is done outside.
-I NEVER leave a dog unattended and loose in the house until it is 18 to 24 months old and then only for short periods.
+I NEVER leave a dog unattended and loose in the house until it is 12 to 18 months old.
+I crate when I leave the house until 18 months to 3 years old.
+Test leaving at first with short trips.

 Pups must go out first thing in the morning (and I mean first thing) take the dog outside.
 He's been clean all night - and holding it all night - he will do his duty in a hurry because HE HAS TO GO.
-Now bring him in and give him freedom, but in the kitchen only.
-A child's gate at the kitchen doorway is an excellent barrier to the other rooms in the house.
+Now bring him in and give him freedom, but with you (you can leash the puppy to you or the area of the house that you are too.
+A child's gate in the doorway is an excellent barrier to the other rooms in the house.
 Give him his freedom while breakfast is being prepared and while you are eating breakfast.
 After your breakfast, and when you have time to take him out, feed him his breakfast - and take him out immediately.
 Remember the rule - outside after each meal.
 Dogs relieve themselves after SLEEPING - EATING AND HAVING EXERCISE.

 Now bring him in and put him in his crate and go about your normal routine of the morning.
 He should stay in the crate until about 11:00 to 11:30 A.M.
 Then out of the crate and outside.
 Bring him in, and while you are preparing and eating lunch let him have the freedom of the kitchen but only when you have "eyes on the dog."